-Stock assessments were conducted for seven reef fish stocks using the Data Limited Methods Tool (DLMTool; SEDAR 49 2016).
-These stocks are identified in Table 3.3.1.
-This method allows the setting of OFL and acceptable biological catch (ABC) based on limited data and life history information, but does not provide assessment-based status determinations.
-Data were requested for these stocks but it was determined not enough information was available to complete an assessment even using the DLMTool.
+Stock assessments were conducted for seven reef fish stocks using the Data Limited Methods Toolkit (DLM Toolkit; SEDAR 49 2016).
+This method allows the setting of an overfishing limit (OFL) and acceptable biological catch (ABC) based on limited data and life history information, but does not provide assessment-based status determinations.
+Several stocks did not have enough information available to complete an assessment even using the DLM Toolkit.
 These stocks are not experiencing overfishing based on annual harvest remaining below the OFL, but no overfished status determination has been made (Table 3.3.1).
-Lane snapper was the only stock with adequate data to be assessed using the DLMTool methods resulting in OFL and ABC recommendations by the SSC.
+Lane snapper was the only stock with adequate data to be assessed using the DLM Toolkit methods resulting in OFL and ABC recommendations by the SSC.
 The remaining species within the Reef Fish FMP have not been assessed at this time.
-Therefore, their stock status is unknown (Table 3.3.1).
+Therefore, whether or not those stocks are overfished is unknown (Table 3.3.1).
 For those species that are listed as not undergoing overfishing, that determination has been made based on the annual harvest remaining below the OFL.
-Scamp is undergoing a research track assessment at this time.
+No other unassessed species are scheduled for a stock assessment at this time.

-10 www.gulfcouncil.org
+&lt;sup>10 www.gulfcouncil.org